delphix/dcs-for-azure-templates/README.md

 this script is added (with the final digit being used to allow multiple versions to be tagged with the same date).
 You can leverage the [./scripts/migrations.sh](./scripts/migrations.sh) to automatically add the new versioned migration to the [./metadata_store_scripts/bootstrap.sql](./metadata_store_scripts/bootstrap.sql) file.

+## Pre-Commit Hook
+Pre-commit hooks help enforce code quality by automatically checking and formatting your code before each commit.
+This ensures consistency and reduces the chances of committing code that doesn't meet project standards.
+Requirements:
+* Python 3.12 or later
+* Setup Instructions:
+  1. Install pre-commit: `pip install pre-commit`
+  2. Run the pre-commit hooks manually: `pre-commit run --all-files`